-Since April 2009, when the European Court of Human Rights rendered the first judgement in relation to Montenegro, to September 2013, the Court rendered the total of 17 judgements in relation to Montenegro.
+Since April 2009, when the European Court of Human Rights rendered the first judgement in relation to Montenegro, to September 2013, the Court rendered the total of 16 judgements in relation to Montenegro.

-In the majority of cases (12), the Court established violations of the right to a fair trial (violation of Article 6 of the ECHR), 8 of which were in relation to the right to trial within reasonable time, six in relation to non-enforcement of final court decisions, and two cases in relation to violation of the right to access to court.
-Violations of the right to peaceful enjoyment of possessions (Article 1 of Protocol 1 of the ECHR) were established in two cases, violations of the right to freedom of expression (Article 10 of the ECHR) in two cases, and a violation of the right to family and private life (Article 8 of the ECHR) in one case.
+Of these 16 cases, the Court established violations of the right to a fair trial (violation of Article 6 of the ECHR) in 11 cases, violations of the right to peaceful enjoyment of possessions (Article 1 of Protocol 1 of the ECHR) in two cases, violations of the right to freedom of expression (Article 10 of the ECHR) in two cases, and a violation of the right to family and private life (Article 8 of the ECHR) in one case.

-In as much as 7 cases (41,18%) the Court established a violation of Art.
+In as much as 6 cases (37.5%) the Court established a violation of Art.
 6, 8 and Art.
-1 of Protocol 1 for the non-enforcement of final court decisions.
+1 of Protocol 1 to the non-enforcement of final court decisions.